Meta-Semantics Augmented Few-Shot Relational Learning: Experiments

-We evaluate our method using two popular few-shot KGC datasets, Nell-One and Wiki-One~\citep{Gmatching}, following the standard setup used by GMatching~\citep{Gmatching}.
-To be specific, relations associated with more than 50 but less than 500 triplets are selected as few-shot relations.
-A background graph is constructed by excluding the few-shot relations from training/validation/test sets to provide the neighborhood graph for our proposed method.
-For each few-shot relation, we use the candidate entity set provided by GMatching to ensure a fair comparison.
-We follow the common splits of 51/5/11 on Nell-One and 133/16/34 on Wiki-One for training/validation/testing, respectively.
+\paragraph{Datasets.} We evaluate our method\footnote{Code and data are available at: \url{https://github.com/alexhw15/PromptMeta}} on two widely used KG benchmarks for FSRL, Nell-One and Wiki-One, following the standard experimental setup introduced by GMatching~\citep{Gmatching}.
+For consistency, we adopt the commonly used splits of 51/5/11 on Nell-One and 133/16/34 on Wiki-One as training/validation/test relations, respectively.
 The statistics of both datasets are provided in Table~\ref{tab:datasets}.
+In our setup, relations associated with more than 50 but less than 500 triplets are selected as few-shot relations.
+A background graph is constructed by excluding few-shot relations from training, validation, and test sets to provide the neighborhood context.
+For each few-shot relation, we use the candidate entity sets provided by GMatching for evaluation on both datasets.

-For evaluation, we adopt two widely used metrics, MRR (mean reciprocal rank) and Hits@$N$ ($N = 1, 5, 10$) on both datasets for the evaluation of performance.
-MRR indicates the mean reciprocal rank of the correct tail entities, and Hits@$N$ indicates the ratio of the correct tail entities that rank in top $N$.
-We compare the proposed method against other baseline methods under the most common 1-shot and 5-shot settings.
+\paragraph{Metrics.} For evaluation, we adopt two widely used metrics: MRR (mean reciprocal rank) and Hits@$k$ (with $k = 1, 5, 10$).
+MRR measures the mean reciprocal rank of the correct tail entities, and Hits@$k$ indicates the ratio of the correct tail entities that rank among the top $k$.
+We compare our method against baseline methods under the most common 1-shot and 5-shot settings.
+Unless otherwise stated, we report the results of our method using BERT-pretrained semantic embeddings.

+\paragraph{Settings of Our Method.} We initialize relational embeddings using the entity and relation embeddings pretrained by TransE~\citep{TransE} on both datasets, as released by GMatching~\citep{Gmatching}.
+Following prior works, we set the embedding dimension to $100$ for Nell-One and $50$ for Wiki-One.
+To prevent overfitting, we apply drop path with a drop rate of $0.2$.
+The maximum number of neighbors for a given entity is capped at 50, as in prior works.
+For all results except for the hyperparameter sensitivity test on $\lambda$ in Eq.~\ref{eq:loss}, $\lambda$ is set to $0.05$.
+The margin hyperparameter $\gamma$ in Eq.~\ref{eq: marginloss} is set to $1$.
+We train the model using mini-batch gradient descent with a batch size of $1,024$ on both datasets.
+The Adam optimizer is used with a learning rate of $0.001$.
+Our method is evaluated on the validation set every $1,000$ steps, and the best model within $80,000$ steps is chosen based on MRR for testing.

+\paragraph{Pretrained Semantic Entity Embeddings.} To align with the relational entity embeddings for initialization as provided by GMatching~\citep{Gmatching}, we construct a corresponding set of pre-trained semantic entity embeddings derived from textual information on Nell-One and Wiki-One.
+Specifically, we process and generate text descriptions for each entity on Nell-One based on the original entity names.
+For Wiki-One, we enrich text descriptions for entities following~\cite{challenging}.
+Subsequently, we derive an initialization vector for each entity on both datasets using pretrained weights from GloVe~\citep{glove} and BERT-base-uncased~\citep{bert}, followed by Smooth Inverse Frequency embeddings~\citep{SIF} to generate compact representations.
+To maintain consistency with relational embeddings used in prior FSRL works, the dimension of pretrained semantic embeddings is set to 100 for Nell-One and 50 for Wiki-One.